DUScripts/darthvator/README.md

 - This software is NOT licenced for use on DRM constructs, on any DU or MyDU server.
 - ADDENDUM TO LICENCE: Whilst taking my code and posting it on some other website would not be against the licence terms, it would be against my express wishes.
 Which would make you a bit of an arse.

+GITHUB is the only official distribution channel for this code.
+All bug fixes, feature updates and other modifications are posted to GitHub immediately.
+Since the author does not provide updates through any other source, you download code from other sources at your own risk.
+Code downloaded from GitHub updated with the latest fixes and features and it's integrity is regularly checked.
+Code downloaded from other sources is very likely to be outdated, and potentially subject to manipulation/modification.

 # Installation
 ## ship elements:
 - __remote control__ __[necessary]__ _or any other control unit_